 How Do You Treat Back Pain?

+How do you treat back pain at home and with a doctor's help?
 Back pain affects an estimated 31 million Americans according to the ACA and is one of the single leading causes of physical disability worldwide.
 It includes the lower and upper back, sciatica, neck and shoulders, the pain can travel from your neck to your legs.

 Causes can vary from age, disease or injury to the muscles, bones, and/or nerves of the spine.
 Degenerative disc disease, arthritis, osteoporosis, pregnancy or even abdominal issues such as kidney & bladder infections can also cause back pain.
 As well as occupational requirements, heavy lifting or even a poor physical condition.

 While acute pain can come on suddenly and last up to 6 weeks, chronic pain can last well over several months.
 Depending on the pain, you might find yourself doing the following treatments:

 Hot/cold packs on the area of pain.

 Rest, yet moving around helps prevent muscles from weakening and helps ease the stiffness.

 Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAID) such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) help to temporarily relieve discomfort.